Reviews Communities Blog FAQ Services Contact

 You are operating in a San Diego market that has shifted toward more balance yet remains tight in many micromarkets.
 Inventory increased sharply year over year, and roughly one quarter of listings have taken price cuts, but total supply still sits near 3.6 months.
 That creates a tactical window where you can negotiate, provided you fund fast enough to beat competing buyers, including cash investors who often close inside two weeks.
 Rates have stabilized near the low 6 percent range for traditional mortgages, which keeps conventional timelines slow for flips.
 If you want speed and certainty before your acquisition deadline, private money is your edge.
 The same urgency applies if you are considering adjacent areas like Chula Vista or La Mesa, where price cuts and longer days on market can reward ready capital and clean terms.

-What You Need to Know Before Choosing a Private Money Lender in 2026
+What Should You Know Before Choosing a Private Money Lender in San Diego for 2026?

 You should match the lender to your project profile, budget, and exit timeline.
 San Diego’s fix-and-flip buyers often target purchases under 800,000 dollars, where turn times and inspections can bottleneck.
 With private money, you can compress underwriting and close within 7 to 14 days if you are prepared.